mpdubbin/job_search_tool/README.md

 I read [this resource](https://www.promptingguide.ai/) on prompt engineering techniques.
 Because I already put in the work for context, I gravitated towards [few-shot prompting](https://www.promptingguide.ai/techniques/fewshot).

 I went back through the raw job postings and listed out all of the tags that the information was contained in (`scripts/ollma/query_context.txt`).
 From this, I created the context with fewer, but specific, HTML tags and corresponding desired job details in JSON format.
+I returned to [the basics]((https://github.com/ollama/ollama-python/blob/main/examples/structured-outputs.py), instead of the ChatGPT monstrosity I created.

 This is still producing inconsistent output.
 Will troubleshoot (3/15/2025).